BabylonJS/OldDocumentationSite/content/tutorials/02_Mid_Level/Advanced_Texturing.md

 _Resulting gorgeous bumpy sphere_

+Please note that by default, normal maps are considered to be following DirectX format.
+If you want to provide OpenGL normal maps, you can just set ```material.useOpenGLNormalMap = true```.

 * **Video**

 If you want to display a video in your scene, the Babylon engine has a special texture for that.
 This special texture works similar to other textures, with the exception of a few parameters.
 These parameters include video urls (an url array), the size of the video texture (here is 256), the scene, and a final optional boolean that indicates if you want to use [mipmap](http://en.wikipedia.org/wiki/Mipmap) or not.